Richard Alston (choreographer)

 Sir Richard Alston CBE (born 30 October 1948) is a British choreographer.
 He has been resident choreographer and artistic director for the Ballet Rambert and is currently artistic director at The Place.
-His works include "Windhover" (1972), "Soda Lake", and "Pulsinella" (1987).
+His works include Windhover (1972), Soda Lake (1986), and Pulcinella (1987).

 Life and career

 Educated at Eton College, Alston trained as a dancer at the London School of Contemporary Dance, and then choreographed for the London Contemporary Dance Theatre before forming the UK's first independent dance company, Strider, in 1972.

 In 1976, he went to New York City to study at the Merce Cunningham Dance Studio.
 In 1980 he was appointed resident choreographer with Ballet Rambert, serving as the company's artistic director from 1986 to 1992.

 During that time he created 25 works for Rambert as well as the Royal Danish Ballet (1982), the Royal Ballet (1983), and two solo works for Michael Clark (Soda Lake and Dutiful Ducks).
 He returned to Rambert in 2001, creating Unrest for the company's 70th anniversary.

 In 1981, Alston's dance company, "Strider", had merged with choreographer Siobhan Davies' company "Siobhan Davies and Dancers", to form "Second Stride".

 A revival of his Dangerous Liaisons (1985) was toured by Scottish Ballet in 2003.

 In 1994, Alston took up the post of artistic director at The Place and formed The Richard Alston Dance Company; since then he has made over 50 pieces for the company.